shreymahendru/n-app/README.md

 }
 ```

+<a id="onEnter"></a>

 #### **onEnter**

 This method is executed when the page has appeared and is usually used to fetch data to show on the page.
-The parametrs for this function would be any **query/path params** of the url defined in the **route**.
+The parameters for this function would be any **query/path params** of the url defined in the **route**.

 ```typescript
 protected onEnter(): void